MR

 Q: Why is Bitcoin's supply capped at 21 million?

-A: As of May 2026, roughly 19.3 million bitcoins have been mined and are in circulation, representing about 92% of the total capped supply.
-The remaining 1.7 million will be mined over the coming decades, with issuance slowing due to halving events.
+A: As of August 2026, over 19 million bitcoins have been mined, representing about 90.5% of the total 21 million supply.
+This means only around 1.95 million bitcoins remain to be mined over the coming decades, making Bitcoin increasingly scarce.

-Q: How does Bitcoin’s scarcity compare to gold and fiat currencies?
+Q: How does Bitcoin’s scarcity compare to fiat currencies?

 ⚠️ Disclaimer: This article is for informational and educational purposes only and does not constitute financial or investment advice.
 Cryptocurrency investments involve significant risk, including potential loss of principal.
 Always conduct your own research and consult a qualified financial advisor before making investment decisions.